jtdutta1/Sentence-Pair-Similarity-Analysis/README.md

-# Quora-Question-Pairs
+# Sentence-Pair-Similarity-Analysis
-A Siamese-Dense RNN (Recurrent Neural Network) approach to the 'Quora Question Pairs' prediction task from Kaggle.
+We use a Manhattan LSTM approach to predicting the similarities between a pair of sentences.